0xa1d/0xa1d.github.io/cheatsheet.md

 - DLL hijacking

-todo : with procmon from systinternals todo : with powerup with Find-ProcessDLLHijack
+todo : with procmon from systinternals

+With [PowerUp](https://github.com/PowerShellEmpire/PowerTools/blob/master/PowerUp/PowerUp.ps1), check with `Find-DLLHijack` and `Find-PathHijack` and abuse with `Write-HijackDll`.

 - Alternative to executables